caseycs/amsterdam-php-opening-graphql/PITCHME.md

 +++

-Our approach:
+Two approaches: fake/downgrade or throw error (like `permissionDenied`).

-* Mark fields as required according to the real data model, and return empty/invalid value (beginning of the century for the date) when permissions is not enough
+* Mark fields as required according to the real data model, and return empty value (empty string, -1, beginning of the century for the date) on user permissions mismatch
-* Return `permissionDenied` application error when filter is not available
 * Always "downgrade" related data queries according to user permissions
+* Return `permissionDenied` application error only for definitely invalid use-cases, like filter enum value which is available only for owners.

 ---

 ## Writing middleware

-No middleware support our of the box, but you can emulate them by wrapping resolvers intro closures.
+No middleware support our of the box, but you can emulate them by wrapping resolvers into closures.

 Example use-case: analyse resolver interface to extract permission check: